Updated: Oct 7

 Putting together mixed ability teams in the classroom enables young people to teach and learn from each other.
 This can be mana-enhancing for all of the students, taking away the fear of the 'other'.
 When a teacher shows cultural competency, leading the class work in teams, the whole class can thrive.
 These are the necessary conditions to dismantle bias and racism; creating intimacy and facilitating connection within the teams.
 Some new teaching skills and cultural competencies are going to need to be fostered.

-I communicated these complicated ideas in a series of images - showing the problem and the solution.
+I communicated how this cyclical system works in a series of images - showing both the problem and the solution.